-A large detached Garage made very much larger with sweeping curves to extend the cedar roof, and is made almost column free by careful insertion of major steel structure.
-The large roof is broken up by eyebrow oculus dormers and copper vents to disguise the mass, and the three-quarter height stonework of the facade gives the feel of a garden structure.
-The round cupola creates a focal point for the sprawling building set at the forty five degree shift in geometry of the ridge.
+A large detached garage made very much larger with sweeping curves to extend the cedar roof and is made almost column free by careful insertion of major steel structure.
+The large roof is broken up by eyebrow oculus dormers and copper vents to disguise the mass, and the three-quarter height stonework of the façade gives the feel of a garden structure.
+The round cupola creates a focal point for the sprawling building set at the forty five degree shift in the geometry of the ridge.

-A whimsical beach cottage on the Pacific Coast for repeat clients and great architecture buffs. southwest balcony and covered porch provides shelter from the relentless ocean winds.
+A whimsical beach cottage on the Pacific Coast for repeat clients and great architecture buffs. southwest balcony and covered porch provide shelter from the relentless ocean winds.

 The program was for a large home with generous rooms, but the clients also wanted the scale and charm of a cottage.
 The ground floor Master Suite and major rooms all walk out onto the golf course to the rear.